Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 Coherence is one of the qualities that a good generator seeks~\citep{stent2005evaluating}.
 Coherence means maintaining logic and consistency in a dialogue, which is essential in an interaction process for that a response with weak consistency in logic and grammar is hard to understand.
 Coherence is a hot topic in generative systems but not in retrieval-based systems because candidate responses in retrieval methods are usually human responses, which are naturally coherent.

-~\cite{wu2019self} improved the response coherence via the task of inconsistent order detection.
-The dialogue systems learned response generation and order detection jointly, which was self-supervised multi-task learning. \cite{bao2019know} proposed a Generation-Evaluation framework that evaluated the qualities, including coherence, of the generated response.
-The feedback was further seen as a reward signal in the reinforcement learning framework and guided to a better dialogue strategy via policy gradient, thus improving the response quality. \cite{xu2019neural} presented the concept of meta-words.
+Refining the order or granularity of sentence functions is a popular strategy for improving the language coherence.~\cite{wu2019self} improved the response coherence via the task of inconsistent order detection.
+The dialogue systems learned response generation and order detection jointly, which was self-supervised multi-task learning. \cite{xu2019neural} presented the concept of meta-words.
 Meta-words were diverse attributes describing the response.
 Learning dialogue based on meta-words helped promote response generation in a more controllable way. \cite{liu2019vocabulary} used three granularities of encoders to encode raw words, low-level clusters, and high-level clusters.
 The architecture was called Vocabulary Pyramid Network (VPN), which performed a multi-pass encoding and decoding process on hierarchical vocabularies to generate coherent responses. \cite{shen2019modeling} also built a three-level hierarchical dialogue model to capture richer features and improved the response quality. \cite{ji2020cross} built Cross Copy Networks (CCN), which used a copy mechanism to copy from similar dialogues based on the current dialogue context.
 Thus, the system benefited from the pre-existing coherent responses, which alleviated the need of performing the reasoning process from scratch.

-~\cite{bi2019fine} proposed to annotate sentence functions in existing conversation datasets to improve the sentence logic and coherence of generated responses. \cite{akama2020filtering} focused on data effectiveness as well.
-They filtered out low-quality utterance pairs by scoring the relatedness and connectivity, which was proved to be effective in improving the response coherence.